Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Mistake 1: Skipping documentation because “I’ll just explain it.”

-Course correction: Stop.
-Record one Loom video per day until all key processes are documented.
-Takes 1 week to fix.
+Course correction: Stop and record one Loom video per day until all key processes are documented.
+You can fix this in about one week.

 Mistake 2: Hiring based on general competence instead of role match.